Tyres and Exhausts

 How can I tell if my exhaust needs attention?

 The silencer is the part of the exhaust that usually needs attention first.
 This is because it is the furthest away from the engine and is the most likely to be corroded by acidic moisture.
 This is because these parts remain relatively cold and give exhaust gases a chance to condense and form pools of corrosive acid inside the system.
+You’ll know that you have a problem with your silencer because your exhaust starts making a roaring noise.
+Other noises to listen out for include hissing, which indicates a crack in the exhaust manifold, exhaust pipe or a leaking gasket.
+A chugging noise could mean a blockage in the exhaust system.

 If you hear rattling under the car it could mean that the exhaust system has become misaligned.
 And if you can hear a loud metallic vibration, it usually means that something is touching the exhaust pipe or that a clamp, support bracket or mounting is loose.
 Hangers and brackets hold your exhaust in place.
 Corroded, fractured or missing hangers or brackets can cause extra stress, which can also lead to premature exhaust failure.